top of page

 • Avoidance Restrictive Food Intake Disorder (ARFID).

-Disordered Eating behaviours and in particular dieting, are among the most common risk factors for the development of an Eating Disorder.
+Controlled eating behaviours and in particular dieting, are among the most common risk factors for the development of an Eating Disorder.
 Restricting the amount of food we eat, can lead to chaotic eating and what is often referred to as being in dietary chaos.

 • Self-Harming